CrumpLab/CrumpLab.github.io/_posts/labresources/2016-09-9-EntryAssignment.md

 Here are your instructions.

 1. You will be using the programming language R to complete the assignment (we use this in the lab for data-analysis, and lots of other things).
-    1. Download and install the most recent version of R for your computer system (it's free).
-The R website is [https://www.r-project.org](https://www.r-project.org)
+  * Download and install the most recent version of R for your computer system (it's free).
+The R website is [https://www.r-project.org](https://www.r-project.org).
+Once installed you will now have the R programming language on your computer
-		2. Download and install R-Studio (also free, R must be installed first).
-The website is [https://www.rstudio.com](https://www.rstudio.com)
+  * Download and install R-Studio (also free, R must be installed first).
+The website is [https://www.rstudio.com](https://www.rstudio.com).
+Once installed you will have a GUI (graphic user-interface) that will help you use R. You will use R-studio to write and run R programs. it provides a text editor for writing the programs, a console or terminal for running the programs, and views for looking at variables, and graphs, and many other things.
+2. Familiarize yourself with R-studio by looking at tutorials and example code.
+There are lots of resources in blogs, and youtube videos, all a google search away.
+	* For a general introduction to R and R-studio you can [read chapters 2 and 3 in Dr. Crump's computer programming textbook](https://crumplab.github.io/ProgrammingTextbook/).
+3. Run and examine the example programs written by members of the lab.
+	* The example code is stored in this github repository.
+You can view the code for each program directly in your web-browser through github.
+You will need to run these programs in R-studio to see how they work.
+You can download all of the files to your computer using the download link.
+	* To run the code...
+  * Now examine the code of the programs you just tried.
+We recommend examining the code of programs 1-5 in that order, because those experiments were designed to go from easier to harder.
+As you examine these programs, make use of the extensive comments (the text in green, marked by a # at the beginning of each line) that describe what’s going on.